Viruses Definition: A Case Study Guide About Life of Viruses (Updated)

 Bawden (1943) said that ” virus is a pathogen which consists of at least one dimensions of less than 200 millimicrons – mu and in nature, it is obligatory and parasitic)”.
 This is the latest and most accepted viruses definition.

 Virion Definition: Now a day the acceptable viruses definition says, they are obligate intracellular parasites and vary from 20-20 nm in size.
 They have varied shapes and chemical compositions but contain only RNA and DNA.
 The intact particle is termed a “virion” which consists of a capsid that may be enveloped further by a glycoprotein/lipid membrane and are resistant to antibiotics.

 The virus structure is of two types/nature described below:

-Stanley on the basic of the chemical properties, identified the material as autocatalytic protein, which can multiply in living cell.
-Bawden purified the tobacco mosaic virus, and found it to be a crystalline nucleo-protein of very high molecular weight, retaining its infectiousness even when diluted to a concentration of 1/1,000,000.
+Stanley on the basis of the chemical properties identified the material as autocatalytic protein, which can multiply in a living cell.
+Bawden purified the tobacco mosaic virus and found it to be a crystalline nucleo-protein of very high molecular weight, retaining its infectiousness even when diluted to a concentration of 1/1,000,000.

 Size of Viruses

 Viruses are differentiated in size but many of them are rod-like and crystalline.
 The tobacco mosaic virus has a rod-like structure.
 Its length is 280mμ and the breadth is 18mμ.
 The tomato virus known as the ‘Bushy stunt’ virus has a diameter of 274mμ and 8,800,000-12,800,000 in molecular weight.
 Stanley studied the nucleo-proteins of the ‘ring spot’ virus of tobacco.
 The virus with 19mμ diameter and molecular weight of 3,400,000.
 The smallest plant virus known so far is Tobacco ‘necrosis ‘ virus.
 It 13-20mμ in diameter and rounded in shape.